felipecarrillo100/node-streamable-cubes/README.md

 - `g-r{row}c{col}.json.gz` — Each chunk file:
   - `row` and `col` are zero-based chunk indices.
-  - Stored as BSON, then gzipped.
+  - Stored as JSON, then gzipped.

 - `grid-metadata.json` — Index Metadata file describing the entire dataset.